Broadway Ave Shoulder Improvements - Completed

 - Newsletter - June 2015

 - Newsletter - March 2013

-The project is primarily funded by King County and managed by Snohomish County as part of an agreement related to construction of the Brightwater Wastewater Treatment Plant.
-The agreement provides a total of $70 million for a variety of community assets that include pedestrian and traffic safety improvements, habitat mitigation, the Brightwater Community Resource Center, and parks in Snohomish County.
+The project was primarily funded by King County and managed by Snohomish County as part of an agreement related to construction of the Brightwater Wastewater Treatment Plant.
+The agreement provided a total of $70 million for a variety of community assets that include pedestrian and traffic safety improvements, habitat mitigation, the Brightwater Community Resource Center, and parks in Snohomish County.